JuviGamez/Free-Nitro-Discord-Client/README.md

 # Free-Nitro-Discord-Client
-Use Nitro Without Paying A Single Penny, This Will Give You Nitro (DISCLAMER: Some Features Are Not Available) This Uses Vencord To Add A Specific Plugin
+Use Nitro Without Paying A Single Penny, This Will Give You Nitro (DISCLAMER: Some Features Of Nitro Are Not Available).
+This Uses Vencord To Add A Specific Plugin And Modify Code To Trick Discord Into Thinking You Have Nitro

 # Steps
 # Step 1: Download And Install Vencord Desktop